-Due to his part in The Machinist (2004), Christian Bale was vastly underweight (about 120 pounds on his 6 foot+ frame) when he was under consideration for the part.
+Due to his part in The Machinist (2004), Christian Bale was vastly underweight (about 120 pounds on his six foot frame) when he was under consideration for the part.
 After being cast, he was told to become as "big as you could be" by Christopher Nolan.
-Bale underwent a 6 month dietary and exercise regimen and ending up weighing about 220 pounds (about 40 pounds above his normal weight).
-It was decided that Bale had become too large (friends of his on the film's crew dubbed him "Fatman") and he quickly shed about 20 pounds to have leaner, more muscular frame.
+Bale underwent a six month dietary and exercise regimen, and ending up weighing about 220 pounds (about forty pounds above his normal weight).
+It was decided that Bale had become too large (friends of his on the film's crew dubbed him "Fatman") and he quickly shed about twenty pounds to have leaner, more muscular frame.
 Bale described the experience as an unbearable physical ordeal.

-First live action appearance by Scarecrow, a villain dating back to Batman's earliest comic stories.
-While considered for the 1960s TV series he was never used, and was to be the main villain in the fifth Burton/Schumaker film that was shelved.
+First live-action appearance by Scarecrow, a villain dating back to Batman's earliest comic stories.
+While considered for the 1960s television series, he was never used, and was to be the main villain in the fifth Burton/Schumacher film that was shelved.

 Ashton Kutcher was in heavy considerations for the role of Bruce Wayne and was reportedly the studio executives' choice for the same.
-Nolan however, was not enthusiastic about the idea of casting Kutcher in the role which prompted Warner Bros. studio heads to drop the idea.
-Kutcher's casting would have lead to a controversy similar to the one that sparked the 1989 Batman movie when Michael Keaton, a comic actor, was cast as Batman (see Batman (1989) trivia).
+Nolan however, was not enthusiastic about the idea of casting Kutcher in the role, which prompted Warner Bros. studio heads to drop the idea.
+Kutcher's casting would have lead to a controversy similar to the one that sparked the 1989 Batman movie when Michael Keaton, a comic actor, was cast as Batman.